Northern Utah Roofing

 How long do architectural shingles last in Utah?

-Do I need ice & water shield?
+Do I need ice and water shield?

 When does roof rejuvenation make sense?